jsivwri/daily-coding-problems/README.md

 * `restore(short)`, which expands the shortened string into the original url.
 If no such shortened string exists, return null.

 Hint: What if we enter the same URL twice?

+### PROBLEM 56 [MEDIUM]

+This problem was asked by Google.

+Given an undirected graph represented as an adjacency matrix and an integer k, write a function to determine whether each vertex in the graph can be colored such that no two adjacent vertices share the same color using at most k colors.